-Note: The Wearable Widgets client on Glass has effectively been deprecated since Google shut down the Glass Explorer program.
-As far as we know, it still works, but no further development resources will be spent on it until the future of Glass is more clear.
+Note: The Wearable Widgets client on Glass has been deprecated since Google shut down the Glass Explorer program.
+As far as we know, it still works, but no further development resources will be spent on it until such time as Glass re-emerges as a consumer product.

 To make this happen, you’ll need a Wearable Widgets app on both your Glass and the Android phone that it’s paired with.
 Step-by-step instructions:

 - Install the phone app from Google Play by clicking the link and pressing the green Install button you’ll find there.

 We’ve submitted our Glassware to Google for inclusion in the MyGlass directory, but it has not yet been

 approved.
 So for the time being, you’ll need to enable direct loading of apps

 onto your Glass:

 - Swipe left to Settings, and tap to open